One-Loop Quantum Corrections to the Casimir Effect for Smoothly Rough Plates in the Low-Temperature Regime: Effective potential for the self-interacting scalar field under a rough geometry

 \subsection{Low-temperature limit}

+The zero-temperature contribution and the thermal correction probe different regions of the spectrum.
+The contour integral representation of the vacuum contribution requires an asymptotic description of the full spectrum, for which the WKB approximation is appropriate.
+In contrast, in the low-temperature limit $\xi\gg a$, the thermal contribution is exponentially dominated by the lowest eigenvalues.
+Therefore, a first-order perturbative treatment of the roughness is sufficient to determine the leading thermal correction.
 The last term in (\ref{V1Q2}) contains the entire temperature dependence.
 One of our goals is to analytically develop the temperature contribution, and for this purpose, we restrict ourselves to analyzing the low-temperature case \cite{Bordag:2001qi}.
 The integral over $t$ in (\ref{V1Q2}) can be performed directly and we can solve the sum over $l$.
 We obtain

 As previously established, the eigenvalue $\lambda_{k_{i},n}$ is associated with the spatial operator $\hat{\mathcal{P}}$.
 Thus far, we have not specified the structure of this eigenvalue.
-Since we are interested in the low-temperature limit where $\xi \to \infty$, the eigenvalue $\lambda_{k_{i},n}$ can be determined following the procedure in \cite{Droguett:2025frq}.
-To solve this eigenvalue problem in the presence of rough plates, we employ perturbation theory rather than the WKB approximation.\footnote{Note that in this case, we employ perturbation theory in order to obtain an explicit expression for $\lambda_{k_{i},n}$ and proceed analytically with the problem, taking advantage of the fact that we are working in the low-temperature regime.} Within this framework, the spectrum is obtained at first order by treating the roughness as a small correction that modifies the free spatial operator.
-Therefore, the general structure of the eigenvalue is $\lambda=\lambda^{(0)} + \lambda^{(1)}$, where $\lambda^{(0)}$ represents the free spectrum without roughness, and $\lambda^{(1)}$ defines the spectral contribution of roughness as perturbative corrections.
+Since the low-temperature contribution is dominated by the lowest eigenvalues of the spatial operator, it is sufficient to employ the perturbative approximation developed in \cite{Droguett:2025frq}.
+To find an expression for $\lambda_{k_{i},n}$ in the presence of rough plates, we use perturbation theory.
+Within this framework, the spectrum is obtained at first order by treating the roughness as a small correction that modifies the free spatial operator.
+Therefore, the general structure of the eigenvalue is $\lambda=\lambda^{(0)} + \lambda^{(1)}$, where $\lambda^{(0)}$ represents the free spectrum, and $\lambda^{(1)}$ defines the spectral contribution of smooth roughness as perturbative corrections.
 According to the method used in \cite{Droguett:2025frq}, the total spatial eigenvalue is

 where $k_{1}$ and $k_{2}$ are the eigenvalues corresponding to the original coordinate pair $(x,y)$ (Again, for the eigenvalues $k_{1},k_{2}$ we work in the continuous limit).
+Equation (\ref{FirstOrder}) should be understood as the first-order perturbative approximation to the same spatial spectrum analyzed through the WKB method in Sect. \ref{Sec2.2}, considering now that we are working in the regime $\xi M\gg1$ and $\xi\gg a$.